NotCras/Pump-Control-Program/README.md

 # Pump-Control-Program
 Program for controlling New Era syringe pumps with Pronterface for use with our silicone 3D printer.
+Used by mLab at Oregon State University.

 ### new_era.py
 Provides initial functions to be used later in pump_control.py.
 These include: